 There is some specialized terminology associated with BigchainDB.
 To get started, you should at least know the following:

-A BigchainDB node is a machine or set of closely-linked machines running MongoDB Server (or RethinkDB Server), BigchainDB Server, and related software.
+A BigchainDB node is a machine (or logical machine) running BigchainDB Server and related software.
 Each node is controlled by one person or organization.

 A set of BigchainDB nodes can connect to each other to form a BigchainDB cluster.
 Each node in the cluster runs the same software.
-A cluster contains one logical MongoDB/RethinkDB datastore.
 A cluster may have additional machines to do things such as cluster monitoring.

 The people and organizations that run the nodes in a cluster belong to a BigchainDB consortium (i.e. another organization).
 A consortium must have some sort of governance structure to make decisions.
 If a cluster is run by a single company, then the "consortium" is just that company.